 A transport ship discharged from military service after a traumatic injury, The Shadow’s Child now ekes out a precarious living as a brewer of mind-altering drugs for the comfort of space-travellers.
 Meanwhile, abrasive and eccentric scholar Long Chau wants to find a corpse for a scientific study.
 When Long Chau walks into her office, The Shadow’s Child expects an unpleasant but easy assignment.
 When the corpse turns out to have been murdered, Long Chau feels compelled to investigate, dragging The Shadow’s Child with her.

 As they dig deep into the victim’s past, The Shadow’s Child realises that the investigation points to Long Chau’s own murky past–and, ultimately, to the dark and unbearable void that lies between the stars…

-Available for preorder now as a lovely signed hardbound edition, coming out March 2018: it’s a limited edition and I don’t know how long it’ll last (my last limited edition sold out its run rather fast).
+Available now as a lovely signed hardbound edition: it’s a limited edition and I don’t know how long it’ll last (my last limited edition sold out its run rather fast).
 You can hop on to the Subterranean Press website and get your own copy (if not in the US, do try amazon which will be more affordable for P&P).